CedsTrash/nuxt-content-studio-i18n/README.md

 ### Adding/Editing Projects

-Projects are stored as Markdown files in `content/projects/`.
-Each file should have the following frontmatter:
+Projects are stored as Markdown files organized by locale in `content/<locale>/projects/`.
+Each locale folder (fr, es, ar, it, de) contains the same projects translated into that language.

+Each project file should have the following frontmatter:

 ```yaml
 ---